 We perform an analysis of goodwill on an annual basis.
-We last performed this analysis as of October 30, 2011.
+We completed this annual analysis based on the goodwill amount as of the first business day of our third quarter, which was October 28, 2012.
 The result of that analysis indicated that no goodwill impairment existed as of that date.
-We are presently in the process of completing this annual analysis based on the goodwill amount as of the first business day of our third quarter.